spevans/swift-project1/doc/development.md

 against the libswiftCore.dylib shipped with the latest Xcode including writing a static linker to link the .dylib with the stub C functions to produce a binary.
 This was working however I got stuck doing the stubs for the Obj-C functions.
-Then Swift went open source and since the linux libary is not compiled with Obj-C support it removed a whole slew of functions and symbols that would need to be supported.
+Then Swift went open source and since the linux library is not compiled with Obj-C support it removed a whole slew of functions and symbols that would need to be supported.